Changissnz/selfinterest/README.md

 predecessor fuel for all actionable decisions made by the self.
 The will may be what is responsible for the self to decide on an option, out of their self-interest.
-But without the motivation, the will lacks an inherent drive to proceed to executing the decision.
+But without the motivation, the will lacks an inherent drive to proceed with for executing the decision.
 Plants, for example, have the will to grow once their seed has sprouted.
 But the growth of the plant is purely physical, the growth of fibers into stems and branches connected to the root.
 Why would the plant not develop locomotion, or produce the fruits of different species, or naturally merge with other plants instead of competing for resources of soil and water?
 The plant does not do any of these things in the previous question, because the motivation of the plant propels its